How many types of mangoes are found in India?

 Popularly known as Khirsapati, Himsagar mangoes are extensively grown in the Chapai Nawabganj, Murshidabad, Hooghly, and Malda districts of West Bengal.

 Himsagar Mangoes are the most non-fibrous mangoes and have an excellent shelf life.
 A medium-sized Himsagar mango weighs approximately 250-350 grams.

 The most exciting part of Himsagar mangoes is that 77% of the whole fruit is pulp.
 Thus, Himsagar mango is a delicious, pulpy treat!

-One of the most beloved mangoes cultivated in north India are Dasehri mangoes.
+One of the most beloved mangoes cultivated in north India is Dasehri mangoes.

-Known for their sweet and exquisite taste, the Dasehri grown in Malihabad, Uttar Pradesh, is regarded the best!
+Known for its sweet and exquisite taste, the Dasehri grown in Malihabad, Uttar Pradesh, is regarded as the best!

 Regardless of a humble beginning at Kakori, Uttar Pradesh, Dasehri hit popularity when it started growing in the gardens of Nawab of Lucknow.

 Dasehri is a small-sized mango with an aroma and flavor that's second to none.

 Grown exclusively in Telangana, Karnataka, Andhra Pradesh, Telangana Imam Pasand, and Neelam mangoes are the best mangoes produced in South India.

 Imam Pasand is known locally by multiple names such as Hamam, Himayat, and Himam Pasand.